dshanske/indieweb-post-kinds/readme.md

 Many sites will not need all of the kinds set up.
 What kinds of posts you wish to publish are specific to your needs.

-Kinds under development may be hidden by default, but can be exposed if needed.
+Kinds under development are hidden by default, but can be exposed if needed.

 To exclude kinds from the post selector, add the following to your wp-config.php file.